 Fraud Alerts

-We at the Franklin Park Borough Police Department have noticed an increase in fraud reports including Elder Fraud.
-We would like to pass along information regarding common types of fraud to our residents to help further protect yourself from suffering monetary loss.
-Please take the time to review these tips listed below from the FBI concerning Elder Fraud.
+Fraud AlertWe at the Franklin Park Borough Police Department have noticed an increase in fraud reports across all age groups.
+Please take the time to review these tips listed below from the FBI concerning Fraud.
 (You can also check out Scams and Safety at www.FBI.gov for more information or visit www.ftc.gov to report fraud or identity theft.)

-1. Sweepstakes/charity/lottery scam: Criminals claim to work for legitimate charitable organizations to gain victims’ trust.
+1. Sweepstakes/Charity/Lottery Scam: Criminals claim to work for legitimate charitable organizations to gain victims’ trust.
 Or they claim their targets have won a foreign lottery or sweepstake, which they can collect for a “fee.”

-1. Home repair scam: Criminals appear in person and charge homeowners in advance for home improvement services that they never provide.
+1. Home Repair Scam: Criminals appear in person and charge homeowners in advance for home improvement services that they never provide.

-1. TV/radio scam: Criminals target potential victims using illegitimate advertisements about legitimate services, such as reverse mortgages or credit repair.
+1. TV/Radio Scam: Criminals target potential victims using illegitimate advertisements about legitimate services, such as reverse mortgages or credit repair.

-1. Family/caregiver scam: Relatives or acquaintances of the elderly victims take advantage of them or otherwise get their money.
+1. Family/Caregiver Scam: Relatives or acquaintances of the elderly victims take advantage of them or otherwise get their money.

 Other Helpful Tips From Your Local PD: